 The Sandboxes stream presents an opportunity for innovators to test and demonstrate solutions.
 Scenarios and test environments are provided by the Department of National Defence or Canadian Armed Forces, and participants receive observational feedback from potential users.

-There are no sandbox opportunities for Spring/Summer 2019, but opportunities scheduled for 2020 include:
+There are no sandbox opportunities currently, but opportunities scheduled for 2020 include:

 - Detect, defend, and defeat Unmanned Air Vehicles; and